-On the first day of trial, Court will commence at 8:30 a.m. and conclude at approximately 5:00 p.m., with a one-hour lunch break and two fifteen-minute breaks.
-The parties must appear at 8:30 a.m. to discuss preliminary matters with the Court.
+On the first day of trial, the parties must appear at 8:30 a.m. to discuss preliminary matters with the Court.
 The Court will call a jury panel only when it is satisfied the case is ready for trial.
 Jury selection usually takes only a few hours.
 The parties should be prepared to proceed with opening statements and witness examination immediately after jury selection.